heilaaks/snippy/docs/source/development.rst

     # Run all tests against in-memory database.
     make test-in-memory

-    # Run all tests with server.
+    # Run all tests with a real server started on the same host.
     make test-server

-    # Run all tests with Docker image.
+    # Run all tests with a Docker container.
     make test-docker

     # Run tests against all supported Python versions.